cayirburak/minimal-mistakes/_posts/2017-09-11-Burak-Çayırın-Maceraları.md

 ---
-title: "Layout: Header Video"
+title: "Burak Çayırın Maceraları"
 header:
   video:
     id: XsxDH4HcOWA
     provider: youtube
 categories:
-  - [Tech, Personal]
+  - Personal

 tags:
   - video
   - layout
 ---

-This post should display a **header with a responsive video**, if the theme supports it.
+Selamlar This post should display a **header with a responsive video**, if the theme supports it.

 ## Settings